Yes. We're building

 There is already so much amazing work being done, but people need time, space and resources away from their context.
 And they need to be in creative convergence with people that don’t think like, look like or do what they do.
 A space to build & experiment with ideas and systems to support life better than it’s being supported now.
 Like regenerative agriculture, circular design, horizontal education, equitable algorithms...

+We believe in converging urban, rural and natural intelligences.
+We work to seek bridges, find mutually beneficial partnerships, and learn from one another.
 By housing our Center in a rural context close to New York City, we will actively incorporate the intelligence that is nurtured by a diversity of nature and a diversity of human-centered culture.
-Especially with many of our participants coming from city contexts, we feel the importance of seeking bridges, learning, and understanding context to and from both city centered and rural cultures.
 The proximity to a diversity of wilderness and non-human centered spaces is a crucial component to engage participants with the natural world, holistic perspectives and whole-system solutions.

 LONGTERM SUSTAINABILITY & A THRIVING ECOSYSTEM